ePrEP: Testing an Electronic PrEP Initiation and Maintenance Home Care System to Promote PrEP Among Adolescent MSM in Rural and Small Town Areas

 240 (120 intervention, 120 control).

-- Male at birth
+- Assigned male at birth

-- Age 18-24
+- Age 18-29 (inclusive)

-- Behaviorally indicated for PrEP based on CDC guidance
+- Behaviorally indicated for PrEP

 The primary outcome is protective levels of PrEP, as indicated by TFV-DP levels.
 The cutpoint used for the primary outcome measure will be TFV-DP levels considered to be a surrogate for substantial protection: >700 fmol/punch, a level indicating > 4 doses/week.
 Secondary outcomes will include retention in PrEP care and a number of ATN harmonized measures.
 We will employ standard methods of cost analyses to estimate the cost, cost-effectiveness, and cost-utility of the intervention relative to standard of care.